novikesumaningtyas/Simple-CalculatorAngJS/README.md

 All the testing for the controller are under tests/spec.js

 ### Running Unit Tests
-Type 'karma start' on cmd or power shell
+Run 'npm install' for download the dependencies including the mock module, Type 'karma start' on cmd or power shell

 ## Contact